 Carl & Tommie Cannova created a way to combat one of the most dangerous causes of accidents: rubbernecking.
 Over the past several years, the Cannovas developed a product that provides privacy, security, and safety in an accident, crime, or emergency.

-Scene Shields is a system of convertible screens and tripods that sets up in less than five minutes and can be assembled by just one person.
+Barrier by Design’s Security Barriers are a system of convertible screens and tripods that sets up in less than five minutes and can be assembled by just one person.
 The system is easily transported and extremely convenient in matters of urgency.
-The screen system is durable was originally meant to protect crime scenes, accident sites and evidence for officers, as well as, provide privacy for victims and family members.
+The screen system is durable and was originally meant to protect crime scenes, accident sites, and evidence for officers, as well as, provide privacy for victims and family members.

 After retiring from his role as the President of Sysco Food Services for the West Coast of Florida, in 2008, Carl and his wife, Tommie, set out to design the SRN 1000.
 They worked with Sarasota design firm RoBrady to develop a prototype and then perfected it, with help from local law enforcement officials.

 “This is a superior product to protect crime scenes,” said Manatee County Sheriff Brad Steube.
 “The system is durable, easy to travel with and set up, and it is a crucial tool to provide privacy for victims and officers at several types of traumatic events,” said Steube.

 Cannova explains that coroners and first responders have also purchased the screens to protect identities of victims, especially in sensitive situations.
 The screens not only protect crime scenes and evidence from contamination, but they also make it more difficult for photographs to be taken and spread around the Internet.
 One of the most important aspects of the system is the use of surrounding accidents on the roadways in order to combat rubbernecking.